Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Constraints on CSRs

 In Fig.~\ref{fig:stability}, we present the critical initial orbital radius as a function of $|q/m|$ for negatively charged grains in orbit of Rhea, Titan, and Iapetus.
 The Roche limit ($r_{\rm R}$) is also indicated.
 For initial radii below $r_{\rm c}$, the grain will crash into the surface of the host moon within $1\,T_{\rm m}$, therefore the region of parameter space available to grains in the CSR is above $r_{\rm c}$ but below $r_{\rm R}$.
 Our numerical and analytical results are found to be in good agreement for all three moons considered.

-For Rhea, the analytical $r_c$ is uniformly smaller than the numerical result.
-This is consistent with the discrepancy observed in Fig.~\ref{fig:ts}, where the analytical eccentricity remains smaller than the numerical result due to the neglected gravitational perturbation from Saturn.
-The qualitative behaviour is the same, however: As $|q/m|$ increases, the critical radius moves further outward until it exceeds the Roche limit.
+For Rhea, the analytical $r_{\rm c}$ is uniformly smaller than the numerical result.
+This is consistent with the discrepancy observed in Fig.~\ref{fig:ts}, where the analytical eccentricity remains smaller than the numerical result due to the gravitational perturbation from Saturn, which is neglected in the analytical model.
+The qualitative behaviour is the same, however: as $|q/m|$ increases, the critical radius moves further outward until it exceeds the Roche limit.
 For Titan and Iapetus, remarkable quantitative agreement is found for small values of $|q/m|$.
 For larger $|q/m|$, where the perturbation becomes larger, a small difference arises; higher-order calculations are required in this regime to increase the accuracy of the analytical description.
-Another discrepancy is that gravity is included in the numerical calculations but not the analytical approximation.

 One can observe that, for any given $|q/m|$, the critical radius relative to the moon radius is much smaller for Iapetus and Titan than for Rhea.
 This agrees with the intuition that CSRs are more stable around moons further from the host planet, where the magnetic field is weaker and the magnetospheric plasma lags further behind corotation.

+The comparisons with numerical results in Figs.~\ref{fig:ts}, \ref{fig:ts2}, and \ref{fig:stability} demonstrate the range of applicability of the analytical approxination.
+Due to its inherent assumptions, the analytical approach introduced here is only valid for moons in equatorial and circular orbits around planets, or small perturbations from them, with magnetic fields similar to aligned dipoles.
+One can expect the analytical approach to be highly accurate for moons distant from the host planet, where the electric perturbation dominates over the gravitational and magnetic perturbations, as well as for grains with small charge-to-mass ratios, since the eccentricity remains small enough to be treated to low order.
+In other cases, the approximations described in Section~\ref{ana} lose validity, and the analytical approach should be considered only a heuristic description.